olegyang/RoadSing_OpenCV/README.md

 # Road Sings detection with OpenCV (russian comments)
-Tutorial task on how to make "Road Sings detection" programm with OpenCV
+Tutorial task on how to make "Road Sings detection" programm with OpenCV (OpenCV.ipynb)